VincenzoPalma/CTL_Labyrinth/README.md

-# CTL-Labyrinth
+# Labyrinth Hunt

-CTL-Labyrinth is an asymmetric hunter vs. runner game developed in Unreal Engine 5.
+Labyrinth Hunt is an asymmetric hunter vs. runner game developed in Unreal Engine 5.
 The game leverages the FindMe system to implement intelligent AI behaviors for NPCs.
 ## Main Features
 - Dynamic Labyrinth Maps: Maze layouts with exits randomly selected in each game.
 - Asymmetric Gameplay: Two AI-controlled runner NPCs vs. one human-controlled hunter.